RattyBiscuit/kindle-clippings/summaries/Lewis - The Screwtape Letters/chapters.md

-# Overview

-The Screwtape Letters is a satirical Christian apologetic novel by C. S. Lewis, first published in 1942, written as 31 letters from a senior devil, Screwtape, to his nephew Wormwood, a novice tempter.
-Through their correspondence, Lewis explores the subtleties of temptation, the corrupting influence of pride and materialism, and the discipline required for spiritual vigilance.

----

 ## Chapter Summaries

 - Preface: Lewis claims to have discovered Screwtape’s letters but refuses to explain their provenance, warning readers that they present a devil’s perspective and should not be taken at face value.